Akhilesh17-Tech/Alarm-clock/README.md

 - Clock face

-   ` Clock showing the current time (seconds,mins,hrs,am/pm  should change as time changes)`
+   ` Clock showing the current time (seconds,mins,hrs,am/pm  will change as time changes)`

 - Set Alarm

-   `Provide input boxes to set an alarm`
+   `Provide select boxes with options to set an alarm`

    `Once the sets the time and click “Set Alarm” button, add that alarm to the alarms list below`

-   `When the alarm goes of just use JS alert function to alert in the browser Alarms list`
+   `When the alarm goes of just use JS alert function to alert in the browser`

 - Display alarm list